sunpy/ndcube/docs/data_classes.rst

 Aligned Axes
 ------------
 In the above example, the linewidth object's axes are aligned with the first two axes of the observations object.
-Designating these axes as aligned allows both members of the collection to be simultanouesly sliced, thus enabling users to quickly and accurately crop their entire data set to a region of interest.
+Designating these axes as aligned allows both members of the collection to be simultaneously sliced, thus enabling users to quickly and accurately crop their entire data set to a region of interest.
 (For more on this, see :ref:`collection_slicing`.)
 There are a few ways to designate aligned axes.
 If the members of the collection have the same axis ordering, as is the case in our example, we can provide a single `tuple` of `int`, designating the array axes that are aligned.